GuardBear2/SIEM/src/engine/test/integration_tests/README.md

-# Integration Tests for Wazuh Engine
+# Integration Tests for GuardBear Engine

 ## Overview

-This directory contains the integration tests for the Wazuh Engine.
-These tests are essential for validating the interactions between different components of the Wazuh Engine and ensuring that they function together as expected.
+This directory contains the integration tests for the GuardBear Engine.
+These tests are essential for validating the interactions between different components of the GuardBear Engine and ensuring that they function together as expected.

 ## Prerequisites